georgiantoniou/profiler/README.md

 ## Shutting down the profiler

-When you are done with profiling, shutdown the profiler process:
+When done with profiling, shutdown the profiler process:

 ```
 $ profiler.sh kill_profiler